 Western Governors University is one of the best schools in the United States for Computer Information Systems.
 This school is located in the suburban area of Salt Lake City, Utah, near to shops and other entertainment.

 University of Maryland - University College is among your best bets if you're planning on studying Computer Information Systems.
-With over 20,000 students, University of Maryland - University College is among the biggest schools in the country.
+Positioned in Adelphi, Maryland, University of Maryland - University College affords a safe, suburban environment for young people.

 George Mason University is a good choice for individuals interested in a Computer Information Systems major.
 Graduates of the CIS program make an average of $55,045 in the first five years of working, and $99,450 after their first five years of working.
 It is found in the suburban area of Fairfax, Virginia.